Ricardop970326/calculator/README.md

 HTML Structure: Use the provided HTML structure to add the calculator interface to your project.
 Customize the appearance or functionality as needed to match your project's design.

 Customization: Modify the CSS, JavaScript, and HTML files to tailor the calculator to your specific requirements.
-You can adjust colors, layout, or add additional functionality as per your project needs.
+You can adjust colors, and layout, or add additional functionality as per your project needs.

 Getting Started
 To quickly integrate the Calculator Add-On into your project, follow these steps:

 Clone the repository to your local machine:

-bash
 Copy code
 git clone <repository-url>

 Include the necessary files in your project:

 Link the calculator.css file in the <head> section of your HTML document.